uw-dims/dims-ad/source/scope.rst

-purpose is to provide the reader with an overview of the major system components of the existing Public Regional Information Security Event Management (PRISEM) system, the Operational Security Trust (Ops-Trust) portal system, and the components of the DIMS `dashboard‘ front-end and data processing back end that integrate these two existing systems.
+purpose is to provide the reader with an overview of the major system components of the existing Public Regional Information Security Event Management (PRISEM) system, the Operational Security Trust (Ops-Trust) portal system, and the components of the DIMS 'dashboard' front-end and data processing back end that integrate these two existing systems.